vikash-kr/githero/README.md

 # githero
-An Online Event for Aparoksha
+An Online Event for Aparoksha.
+I got 3rd position.